sp4ce-cowboy/tp/docs/DeveloperGuide.md

 The `StyleSheet` class serves as a centralized information source for visual elements for all UI components requiring some form of graphical representation.
 Within this class, preset colors are defined as constants, which can then be used by UI elements across UniCa$h.
-Thus, when these preset colors are modified, all UI elements will have a consistent change.
+Thus, when these preset colors are modified, all UI elements will have a consistent change across UniCa$h.

 In the future, given the extensibility and universality of the `StyleSheet` class, it is possible to allow the user to be able to choose their own themes for the app.
-Below is a snippet of constants from the `StyleSheet` class, used for text coloring and font styling.
+Below is a snippet of constants from the `StyleSheet` class, used for text colour filling and font styling.

 ```java
 /* Text colour filling */